 A scenic walking option instead of staying on busy city roads.
 This little trail will take you right along the river with some great views of the city all around you.

-Bonus Ideas to Customize your Trip
+Bonus Ideas to Customize Your Trip

 - Admission to the Grand Rapids Art Museum is free on Tuesdays.
-I took my two kids last year (at 4 years old and 1 year old) and we had a surprisingly great time!
+I took my two kids last year (at 4 years old and 1-year-old) and we had a surprisingly great time!

-- Keep playing all night long–admission to the Grand Rapids Children’s Museum is deeply discounted on Thursday evenings from 5:00 PM – 8:00 PM.
+- (Currently closed) Keep playing all night long–admission to the Grand Rapids Children’s Museum is deeply discounted on Thursday evenings from 5:00 PM – 8:00 PM.
 Just $1.75 per person for another couple hours of fun family time.

 - Resident of Kent County?
 Kids get free admission to the Grand Rapids Public Museum and grown-ups are just $5.
 As always, carousel rides are just $1 too.
 (Carousel is currently being refurbished and is not available.)

-If you embark on our fun, free afternoon, share a picture of your adventures with the the hashtag #grkidsfreeafternoon and maybe you’ll see your family featured on our social media!
+If you embark on our fun, free afternoon, share a picture of your adventures with the the hashtag #grkidsfreeafternoon and maybe you’ll see your family featured on our social media.